Exabyte-io/documentation/docs/collaboration/actions/organization/create-delete-team.md

 ## Entity-related Permissions

 The adequate entity [permissions](/entities-general/permissions.md) can then be set under the bottom drop-down menu.
-They are granted to all future team members in relation to [assigned](../team/add-remove-entity.md) entities.
+They are granted to future team members in relation to [assigned](../team/add-remove-entity.md) entities.
 One or multiple permissions between "Read", "Edit", "Execute" and "Comment" can be selected in this way.

 These options can be modified at any moment following team creation  [as explained here](../team/edit-permissions.md).

 ## Finalize Creation

-Once all required information has been inserted, the bottom `Create` button should be clicked.
-The new Team  appears as a distinct new entry under Teams Explorer.
+Once the required information has been inserted, the bottom `Create` button should be clicked.
+The new Team  appears as a new entry under Teams Explorer.
 The Owner or Administrators can now proceed to [adding new members](../team/add-remove-member.md) and [assigning new entities](../team/add-remove-entity.md).

 !!!note "Note: Organization-wide visibility"
     The Team-related information is visible to all organization members.